Saturday, 31 December 2016

 It's exam time in Casa Anderson and in that satellite state of Anderson which is called Dundee.
 The big exam that Ally will be sitting tomorrow is in fact completely optional; he has chosen to do an extra subject that will be useful if he wishes to become an Advocate in the future.
 Typical of Ally to plan ahead like this.
 It has been a lot of work but the good news is that the exam tomorrow marks the end of the course, so if he passes it he will have achieved his goal.
 Fingers crossed.

-And fingers crossed for David who has exams tomorrow and Monday.
+And fingers crossed for Davie who has exams tomorrow and Monday.
 He has also been working hard and I know that he's a bit nervous so I hope that all goes well for him.
 I'm sure that next week there will be many celebrations when the boys' exams are over!

-Wednesday 7 December 2016
+Wednesday, 7 December 2016

 No Smoke without Fire